openmrs/openmrs-esm-core/docs/main/config.md

 #### `_elements`

-Only valid alongside `_type: Type.Array` or `_type: Type.Object`.
+Only valid alongside `_type: Type.Array`.
 A `_default`
 must also be provided at this level.
-Value should be an object which is a schema for the values contained in the array or object.
+Value should be a schema for the values contained in the array.

 ## API Documentation